Directions: Using the digits 2 to 9, at most one time each, place a digit in each box to make the statements true. Source: Bryan Anderson

 Read More »Order of Operations 2

-Directions: Make the largest (or smallest) expression by using the digits 0-9, no more than one time each, in the boxes below.
+Directions: Using the digits 0 to 9, at most one time each, make the largest (or smallest) possible expression.
 Note: for 5th grade, remove the exponent to make it grade level appropriate.
 Source: Robert Kaplinsky with answer from Michael Fenton and his students.

 Read More »